One of the old saws that has proven right for me is the older I get, the sharper life comes into focus.

 One example of this how much more valuable I see time today than when I was young.

-Jack Bauer summarizes these reasons quite nicely when he says, “We are running out of time!”
+Jack Bauer summarizes this sentiment quite nicely when he says, on every single episode of 24, “We are running out of time!”

 Initially, I thought the way to get more value out of time was to manage it well.
 Master that, and I would be happier and have no regrets.

 Soon, Franklin Covey (remember them?) and then Outlook came along, helping us fill our calendars with style and ease.
 A full schedule, after all, was nirvana.